rickstaa/stable-learning-control/docs/source/control/algorithms/lac.rst

 * It is guaranteed to be stable in mean cost.
 * The version of LAC implemented here can only be used for environments with continuous action spaces.
 * An alternate version of LAC, which slightly changes the policy update rule, can be implemented to handle discrete action spaces.
-* The Machine Learning Control implementation of LAC does not support parallelisation.
+* The MLC implementation of LAC does not support parallelisation.

 Further Reading
 ---------------